Dubai court rejects Danish extradition request for financier

 “Of course we will try to get him (out) on bail now immediately,” Shah’s lawyer, Ali al-Zarooni, told The Associated Press from the Dubai courthouse.

 The 52-year-old financier has maintained his innocence in past interviews with journalists but never appeared in Denmark to answer accusations.
-Al-Zarooni had contested the extradition, arguing the Nordic country had “breached” the rules of international extradition treaties in unspecified ways.
+Al-Zarooni had contested the extradition, arguing in past closed-door hearings that Denmark had “breached” the rules of international extradition treaties in unspecified ways.
 He declined to elaborate on Monday.

 Shah’s lifestyle on Dubai’s luxurious palm-shaped island over the past few years had sparked outrage in Denmark.
 After Danish authorities signed an extradition agreement with the UAE, Dubai police arrested Shah in June.
 Shah is one of several suspects in the tax scheme sought by Danish authorities.